rollbar/rollbar-gem/docs/configuration_options.md

 **Default** `true`

-TODO: CORRECT THIS

-When true filters the user out of the URL.
+Set to false to skip scrubbing user out of the URL.

 ## scrub_password

-TODO: CORRECT THIS

-**Default** `true`

-When true filters the password out of the URL.
+Set to false to skip scrubbing password out of the URL.

 ## user_ip_obfuscator_secret